locka99/opcua/README.md

 The server shall implement the OPC UA embedded profile.

-### Supported services
+### Services

 The following services are supported fully, partially (marked with a *) or as a stub / work in progress (marked !).
 That means a client may call them and receive a response.

-Anything not listed is unsupported.
+Anything else is unsupported.
 Calling an unsupported service will terminate the session.
 Partial / stub implementations are expected to receive more functionality over time.

 * Discovery service set